-SPEND $50 OR MORE AND GET FREE DOMESTIC SHIPPING ON US ORDERS!
+SPEND $50+ ON NON-DISCOUNT ITEMS FOR FREE DOMESTIC SHIPPING ON US ORDERS!

 At Sanjeevita, we are committed to harnessing the power of clean and green ingredients to create a range of sustainable skincare products, which are certified cruelty-free and vegan.
 Here’s an in-depth view into our process: